Grafton’s Response to COVID-19 (Coronavirus)

 Frequently Asked Questions

-A1.
-Grafton is working directly with the Virginia Department of Health (DOH) Lord Fairfax Health District and in Richmond.
+A. Grafton is working directly with the Virginia Department of Health (DOH) Lord Fairfax Health District as well as the Richmond Health District and Loudoun’s Health Department.
 The DOH epidemiologist provided us with guidance and is keeping us up to date with the most recent information regarding COVID-19.
 In addition, we are adopting the Center for Medicare & Medicaid Services (CMS) guidelines for nursing homes for our adult and children’s services programs.

 A team of medical leadership, which meets daily, is heading up Grafton’s preparation efforts:

 - No visits will be allowed, “…except for certain situations, such as when a visitor is essential for the resident’s emotional well- being.”
-Routine visitation and outside activities involving contact with groups in the community will be suspended until we have passed the most acute phase in the pandemic.
-Therapeutic passes and face-to-face family therapy on site will also continue to be suspended.
+Routine visitation and outside activities involving contact with groups in the community is suspended until we have passed the most acute phase in the pandemic.

 - We have suspended therapeutic passes and face-to-face family therapy.